Anxiety has a very unwelcome way of popping up when you least expect it.

 When Panic Attacks: The New, Drug-Free Anxiety Therapy That Can Change Your Life, by David D. Burns - BUY

-If you like your help served with a side of humor:
+If you like your help served with a side of humour:

 We’re All Mad Here: The No-Nonsense Guide to Living With Social Anxiety, by Claire Eastham - BUY

-If self-love is your biggest goal in 2019:
+If self-love is your biggest goal in self-isolation:

 How to Be Yourself: Quiet Your Inner Critic and Rise Above Social Anxiety, by Dr. Ellen Hendriksen - BUY